Umarfarooqtoru/Inventory-Management-in-flask/README.md

 # Inventory Management System

-This is a Flask-based Inventory Management System designed for a hardware store in a tyre factory.
+This is a Flask-based Inventory Management System designed for a store.
 It allows users to manage categories, items, departments, and transactions, as well as issue items to departments and generate reports.

 ## Features